laravel-enso/documentation/docs/guide/development.md

 - the route shall be the named route that is utilized when the user clicks on the menu, in the front-end.
 This is usually a route that ends with `.index`.
+    You may only specify the final segment of the route, as the permission group is used when building the whole route for the menu.
+    You can also notice that by default, the route is index.

     ::: tip Permissions
     If a user does not have access to the given route, that menu will not be visible.